WailanTirajoh/dbviewer/README.md

 end
 ```

 The configuration is accessed through `Dbviewer.configuration` throughout the codebase.
+You can also access it via `Dbviewer.config` which is an alias for backward compatibility.

 ## Security Features